 Ken Jones (USA) with 24.

 In the list there is just one woman, Junko Tabei (the first woman to climb Everest).
-There is a Roman Catholic priest and a South Korean with the rest being European or North American but with a South African leading the pack.
+There is a Roman Catholic priest and a South Korean with the rest being European or North American but with a British South African resident leading the pack.

 Research on and collation of the lists of those who have climbed significant numbers of Ultras (and other prominence categories) has over recent years largely been undertaken by Andy Martin of Tucson, Arizona with the help of climbers from around the world and other written sources.
 Much of the information for the lists comes from a few websites, though it is difficult to obtain information about Asian climbers because of the language and script barriers.
 So it is likely that certain individuals may have been missed from the lists.